-The Squeaky Wheel
+Caregiving Advocacy: Becoming The Squeaky Wheel

-By Pamela D. Wilson, CSA, MS, BS/BA, CG
+By Pamela D. Wilson, MS, BS/BA, CSA, NCG

 Several days later all of the previous issues returned.
 The son initiated four appointments in the span of one day with two doctors, a nurse and a crises team.
-As the result of the son’s persistence in knowing something “just wasn’t right”, Terry was placed on medication for severe depression and anxiety.
-One would think that the stay at the psychiatric hospital would have resulted in this action.
-However, Terry, when receiving attention is a different person and could seriously convince the Eskimos to buy ice from her.
-It was difficult for many of Terry’s physicians to see the “real” Terry, the Terry her son and others saw daily.
+As the result of the son’s persistence and knowing something “just wasn’t right”, Terry was placed on medication for severe depression and anxiety.
+The expectation was that the stay at the psychiatric hospital would have resulted in a thorough analysis of needs, a diagnosis, and recommendations to resolve the state of anxiety experienced by Terry.
+Since this was not the result, the son persisted in contacting health professionals until an alternate plan of treatment was identified.

-© 2012, 2013 Pamela D. Wilson, All Rights Reserved
+© 2012, 2013, 2018 Pamela D. Wilson, All Rights Reserved

 Pamela D. Wilson, MS, BS/BA, CG, CSA, a National Certified Guardian and Certified Senior Advisor, is a caregiving and elder care expert, advocate, and speaker.
 Pamela offers family caregivers programming and support to navigate the challenges of providing, navigating, and planning for care.
 She guides professionals practicing in estate planning, elder and probate law, and financial planning to create plans to address unexpected concerns identified in her past role as a professional fiduciary.
 Healthcare professionals are supported by Pamela’s expertise to increase responsiveness and sensitivity to the extensive range of care challenges faced by care recipients and caregivers.Return to Advocacy PageReturn to All Category Page